 After a lifetime of either buying whatever some travel blogger recommends or hoping "my credit card covers it," I finally decided to suck it up and do a deep dive into how to truly find the best travel insurance for Canadians.

 And man, did it suck.

-The policies are insanely complicated, I couldn’t trust any commission-hungry blogs and guides are full of biased misadvice, and there is no site where I can easily compare all possible policies.
+The policies are insanely complicated, I couldn’t trust any affiliate-commission-hungry blogs and guides are full of biased misadvice, and there is no site where I can easily compare all possible policies.

 So I went old-school:

-I then combined their input with dozens of hours of my own research and comparisons, condensed it all into eight (relatively) simple steps to finding the best travel insurance for Canadians specifically, and, at last, made my choice.
+I then combined their input with dozens of hours of my own research and comparisons to condense it into eight (relatively) simple steps to finding the best travel insurance for Canadians.